harlowja/gerda/README.md

     $ gerda open refs/changes/55/63155/38

 will open https://review.openstack.org/63155 in your default browser.
+It also works with plain change numbers (gerda open 63155) and (possibly partial) SHA-1 commit ids (gerda open 913bc37b).

 ### gerda spam